 To view public scheduled tours and to purchase tickets click here!
-2016 schedules will be posted in the spring.
-Currently there are no tickets available to purchase.
+2016 May lake tours are now available for purchase along with a variety of specialty cruises.

 For more information about private charters please email Indian Princess or call 508-344-5759.